CALL FOR PAPERS 2025

 RULES FOR SUBMISSION

-The mode of submission of Communications proposals must follow the following scheme, in which two text files must be sent:
+The mode of submission of Communications proposals must follow the following scheme, in which two PDF files must be sent:

-• A first Word file, available at this link, without converting it to PDF or other formats, which must be filled in with the required details of the Communicant.
-If more than one Communicant participates, the same information must be included.
+• A first file, available at this link, which must be filled in with the required details of the Communicant or Communicants.
 This first file will be titled:

 The word “Title” should not be written literally, but three words of the title of the Communication separated by underscores.
 For example: